DurandBastien/Search-Engine-LATimes/README.md

     - Construct the dataset with stemming/lemmatization if needed and store it in memory
     - Train the model with 100 dimensions and store it in memory
     - Compute the most similar function (based on cosinus similarity) on query's tokens to extract the most relevant synonyms
+  - Convert query into list of tokens with associated scores to make the original query's tokens more important than the synonyms added
+    - In case of duplicated tokens, we have chosen to add up their scores

 # Authors: